Professor Beth Johnson

 I undertook my AHRC funded PhD at Lancaster University, completing in 2008.
 After this I worked as Post-Doctoral Teaching Fellow in Media at Liverpool Hope University before taking up post as Lecturer in Film and Television Studies at Keele University.
 Over six and a half years at Keele I inaugurated successful undergraduate and postgraduate Film Studies degree programmes.

-I was awarded a 18 month Leverhulme Research Fellowship in 2013 for a project on the transnational success and style of the television serial Shameless (Channel 4, 2004–2013; Showtime 2011).
+In 2013, I was awarded an 18 month Leverhulme Research Fellowship for a project on the transnational success and style of the television serial Shameless (Channel 4, 2004–2013; Showtime 2011).